tencherry10/til/thoughts/oop.md

 Immediately, the first things to recognize is OOP does not provide Encapsulation / Inheritance / Polymorphism.
 In reality, the relationship is opposite, you must have Encapsulation / Inheritance / Polymorphism before you can have OOP.
 So, you can have Encapsulation, Inheritance, and even Polymorphism in pieces (or all) without having OOP.

-Case in point:
+Case in point, let's look at C examples of how we can implement some or portions of OOP.
+C is chosen here b/c it is the prime example of a programming language that doesn't implement OOP intrinsically.

-1. Look at the implementation of FILE inside the libc library.
+1. [Polymorphism / Encapsulation] Look at the implementation of FILE inside the libc library.
 It implements Polymorphism / Encapsulation functionality (ability to read/write from/to file streams) without Inheritance in C. It does it using a virtual dispatch jump table.
-1. Using opaque structs and a collection of public classes in C, one can easily Encapsulate the details from the client.
+1. [Encapsulation] Using opaque structs and a collection of public classes in C, one can easily Encapsulate the details from the client.
 For an interesting example of this, take a look at lua's code at lua_State.
+1. [Polymorphism / Inheritance / Encapsulation] - Take a look at gnome's [GObject](https://developer.gnome.org/gobject/stable/).
+It impements the whole OOP lifecycle with all of Polymorphism / Inheritance / Encapsulation.